welldone-cloud/aws-list-resources/README.md

 Make sure you have AWS credentials configured for your target account.
 This can either be done using [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or by specifying a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) in the optional `--profile` argument.
+Read-only IAM permissions are sufficient.
 Then run, for example:
 ```bash
 pip install -r requirements.txt